 Otus is about to release a major update to their extensive, teacher friendly and FREE Learning Management System.
 First of all, Otus wants to give the reins to the students and allow them to take ownership of their learning.
-The user has complete autonomy in setting up their own profile in the color, photo choices, or emoticon of their choice.
+The user has complete autonomy in setting up their own profile in the color, photo choices, or emotion of their choice.
 One change that I not only noticed but also assisted me in the review of this app is the addition of words as opposed to relying solely on icons.
 They do use the universal mountain pic for photo and the ubiquitous trash can.

-As a special education teacher I was happy to hear that they had added a co-teacher option so that two teachers could share the same class.
+As a special education teacher, I was happy to hear that they had added a co-teacher option so that two teachers could share the same class.

 - Flags for teachers use only

-- Behavior Reinforcers for motivational purposes, keeps a detailed running record
+- Behavior Reinforcers for motivational purposes keeps a detailed running record

 - Otus Browser (for the iPad only), which can be turned on or off

 - i button to easily scan individual profiles, the i button indicates additional information is available

 - Transfer student profile without losing data

 - Flexible seating chart, great for making collaborative or cooperative groups

 - Real time book shelf, easily shared with others

 - Chrome feature revamped to make adding to your Bookshelf easier

 - Renewed teacher and student blog space